List of Fire Pro Wrestling games

 The following is a list of all video games in the Fire Pro Wrestling series produced by either Human Entertainment or Spike starting in 1989.
-Most of the titles in the Fire Pro series were released exclusively in Japan.
+Most of the titles in the series were released exclusively in Japan.

 Human Entertainment Games

 Fire Pro Wrestling Combination Tag

 Fire Pro Wrestling Combination Tag is the first game in the series, released for the PC Engine by Human Entertainment on June 22, 1989.
-The game would later be re-released on March 13, 2007 for the Virtual Console on the Wii.
+The game was later re-released on March 13, 2007, for the Virtual Console on the Wii.
 The game was only released in Japan, and featured no official license.
 The game featured singles, tag team and tournament matchup modes.

 Fire Pro Wrestling 2nd Bout

 Fire Pro Wrestling 2nd Bout is the second installment of the series, featuring a few more match types and additional wrestlers than the previous game.
-Released two years after the original, featuring a new "World Champion Series", "Super Tournament", and "Elimination Match" modes.
-The game would be re-released on the Wii Virtual Console on May 27, 2008.
+It was released two years after the original, featuring a new "World Champion Series", "Super Tournament", and "Elimination Match" modes.
+The game was later re-released on the Wii Virtual Console on May 27, 2008.